NanRazvan/Quiz-app/README.md

 ## Project Description

 QuizzyJava is a Java application developed using the Spring Boot framework to facilitate the creation and participation in quizzes.
-The application offers a user-friendly interface and supports various functionalities to enhance the quiz experience.

 ### Components